digi4care/wp-modern-plugin-skeleton/README.md

 # WordPress Modern Plugin Skeleton

 A professional starting point for building modern WordPress plugins with clean architecture, dependency injection, and modern tooling.
-This is a template repository - use it as a base for your own WordPress plugins.
+This template provides a solid foundation for developing WordPress plugins with a React-based frontend and modern PHP backend.

+## ✨ Features

+### 🚀 WordPress Plugin Development

+- Modern WordPress plugin development with best practices
+- Clean integration with WordPress core and admin area
+- Plugin settings page with React-based UI
+- Secure WordPress coding standards compliance

+### 🏗️ Architecture & Development

+- Clean architecture with separation of concerns
+- Dependency injection for better testability
+- Modern PHP 8+ features and type safety
+- Composer for PHP dependency management

+### 🎨 Frontend & Blocks

+- Modern development with Vite and React
+- Gutenberg block development ready
+- Hot module replacement for development
+- WordPress components and hooks integration

+### 🛠️ Tooling & Workflow

+- Built-in testing and code quality tools
+- i18n support out of the box
+- Automated build and release process
+- Git hooks for code quality checks

 ## 🚀 Quick Start: Create a New Plugin